xiaojieliu123/xiaojieliu123.github.io/_pages/about.md

 I will be on the 2024-2025 job market.

-Previously, I received Master in Economics summa cum laude from Sciences Po and  B.S. with honors in Electrical Engineering from Fudan University.
+Previously, I received Master in Economics summa cum laude from Sciences Po, Paris and B.S. with honors in Electrical Engineering from Fudan University.

 My first name is pronounced Shaw-Jeh.
 Contact: xiaojie.liu@kellogg.northwestern.edu